Moises-dev08/Delilah-sRestaurant/DelilahProyect/README.md

-# Delilah's Restaurant Project
+# RESTful API - Delilah's Restaurant Project
-This app project was designed to give food shops the possibility of having a website where their customers can make online orders.
+This project was build for a fake restaurant service.

 This app contains only the backend.